 Oakland, CA (East Bay)

-In the East Bay of the San Francisco Bay area, Burner Express Air flights operate from the Kaiser Oakland FBO, located at 8735 Earhart Road.
-This is NOT the commercial airline terminal.
+In the East Bay of the San Francisco Bay area, Burner Express Air flights operate from the Signature Oakland FBO, located at 8433 Earhart Road.
+This is not the commercial airline terminal.
 Please look for the Burner Express Air signs to check in.
-More details about how to find Burner Express Air in Oakland are available on the AFS flight-booking website.
+More details about how to find Burner Express Air in Oakland are available on the flight-booking website.

 Nonstop flight times from Oakland to BRC are approximately 90 minutes.